Stripe VS Square

 |Always Free||Always Free||Free Trial||Free Trial|

-Square’s list of integrations includes some of the best shopping cart options, and the list keeps growing.
-That makes me happy, but if your preferred integration isn’t on the list yet and you do have the technical knowledge (or an eager developer on your payroll), there are more tools at your disposal.
-You can check out the list of Square integrations in the app marketplace.
+- eCommerce Integrations: Square has acquired Weebly for an easy, affordable ecommerce option.
+Plus, Square’s list of integrations already includes some of the best shopping cart options — and the list keeps growing.
+That makes me happy.
+At the same time, if your preferred integration isn’t on the list yet and you do have the technical knowledge (or an eager developer on your payroll), there are more tools at your disposal.

 - Developer Tools: Square’s dev tools make it possible for you to create almost any custom integration you could need.
-For eCommerce, there are two APIs, Checkout and Transactions.
+For eCommerce, there are two APIs: Checkout and Transactions.
 Square Checkout is a premade form that can be dropped into a site with minimal fuss.
 Using Checkout means merchants are eligible for some perks, like next-day deposits and chargeback protection.
 The Transaction API, combined with Square’s payment form, is more customizable.
-Square has other APIs to handle other aspects of commerce, but you’ll find that Square doesn’t readily support in-app payments.
+And new to the lineup of APIs is Square’s support for in-app payments, which includes iOS, Android, and Flutter SDKs.

 Additionally, Square offers the following tools:

 Stripe has earned its name as a developer-friendly option, but you can also integrate with a host of third-party apps to accept payments with ease.
 The company focuses on internet and mobile commerce, but developers have extended Square’s power to include mobile payments and more.
-Just take note, there’s no free storefront option here.
+Just take note: there’s no free storefront option here.
 For a more detailed look at different features, check out our complete Stripe review.
+But again, let’s start with the major features that Stripe offers:

 - eCommerce Integrations & Plug-Ins: Stripe outclasses Square in terms of shopping cart integrations by virtue of sheer numbers.
 In addition to integrations with major eCommerce software providers, developers have created an assortment of plug-ins for businesses operating on WordPress, Magento, and other websites.
-If you’re not really sure where you start, you might end up doing a lot of research to decide the best course of action, but you can at least take heart in knowing that there’ll be something that will meet your needs.
-You can check out the full list of eCommerce integrations on Stripe’s “Works With” page.
+If you’re not really sure where to start, you might end up needing to do a lot of research to decide the best course of action — but you can at least take heart in knowing that there’ll be something that will meet your needs.

 Stripe’s additional tools include:

 There’s no doubt that Stripe is very powerful.
 It can handle all sorts of payments, from digital subscriptions to retail goods.
-It’s one of the best solutions for global businesses with its currency tools.
-But it does have some limitations.
+It’s one of the best solutions for global businesses, thanks to its currency tools (whereas Square is much more limited in its supported countries for merchants and lacks multi-currency support).

 Fees & Rates

-Stripe’s subscription tools, lumped under the name “Stripe Billing” along with invoicing, will cost you a small percentage fee (between 0.04% and 0.07%) on top of your transaction.
+Stripe has moved away from its “all tools included for the price of payment processing” model and begun charging modest fees for some of its additional services.
+For example, Stripe’s subscription tools (lumped under the name “Stripe Billing” along with invoicing) will cost you a small percentage fee (between 0.04% and 0.07%) on top of your transaction.

 Existing Stripe merchants are grandfathered out of this new pricing.
-Large businesses will actually pay the higher 0.7% markup, but it seems Stripe has compromised by offering lower transaction fees.
+Large businesses will actually pay the higher 0.7% markup, but it seems Stripe has compromised by offering lower transaction fees for ACH as a trade-off.
+(Also note, Stripe billing fees only apply to recurring invoices, not one-offs.)

 Stripe does offer enterprise pricing for very large businesses, and some nonprofits may be eligible for a special rate.
 Stripe doesn’t make any promises about nonprofit pricing apart from “let us know and we’ll see what we can do.”
 So you shouldn’t assume it’s guaranteed.

-With Stripe, you may also be able to negotiate for micro-transaction rates.
+With Stripe, you may also be able to negotiate for micro-transaction rates as well.
 Whereas per-transaction fees like the $0.30 Stripe and Square charge can eat up fees from small transactions (less than $10 in particular), micro-transaction rates typically include a higher percentage and a lower per-transaction fee that can save merchants money.
 This is ideal for anyone who sells digital goods and other low-cost items.

 All in all, Stripe and Square are fairly evenly matched in pricing.
 Some merchants might enjoy the lack of chargeback fees and included chargeback protection that Square offers.
-But Stripe might be a bigger draw for other companies, despite the additional charges for using its subscription tools or Sigma reporting.
+But Stripe might be a bigger draw for other companies, despite the costs for using some of its additional services, such as Stripe Billing.

 Contract Length & Cancellation